sco0ter/babbler/xmpp-client/src/site/markdown/xep/pep.md

 By default (i.e. if not otherwise configured) all your contacts now receive an event notification about your new geo location.

-## Listening for PubSub Events
+## Listening for PEP Events

 Now that you have published your geo location all your contacts will receive notifications about it.
-This is just a message with a \"PubSub event\” extension.
+This is just a message with a \"PubSub event\" extension.

 ```java
 xmppSession.addMessageListener(new MessageListener() {